dmakram/Development-Guide/dotfiles/How to configure Neovim - Vim.md

 - :h = help
 - :h + anything = will allow you search help for different things
 - : + TAB = will allow you to see different commands you can

+### NerdTree

+- Ctrl+t = Will open a side-panel with a file-tree.
+- m = To see more NerdTree Options

+### Git - Fugitive

+- Type :gs = git status
+    - s = select item to be staged
+    - u = select item to be unstaged
+- Type :gc = commit
+    - Type :wq = to make the commit
+    - Type :q = to cancel commit
+- Type :gsh = git push